-The other simple way to create a bitmap image is to use a paint package such as Adobe Photoshop, the free-to-use GIMP, or even the modest Paint program included with Microsoft Windows.
+The other simple way to create a bitmap image is to use a paint package such as Adobe Photoshop or even the modest Paint program included with Microsoft Windows.

 Many painting packages can resize images.
-This allows us to shrink or expand the number of pixels in an image.
+This allows you to shrink or expand the number of pixels in an image.
 Decreasing the size of an image means that some of the details that were in the original image will be lost.
 On the other hand, increasing an image's size cannot create detail that was not there in the original and can often make the enlarged image look fuzzy and slightly out of focus.